sttyerase/random-stuff/Quotables.md

    and since then perpetuated through the hereditary dyspepsias nurtured by Ramadans.

 1. John Kenneth Galbraith: "Pundits forecast, not because they know, but because they are asked."

+1. Will Rodgers: "I am not a member of an organized political party.
+I am a Democrat."